Moesif/moesif-laravel/README.md

 ## Configuration options

 You can defined these configuration options in the `config/moesif.php` file.
-Some of these configuration options are expected to be functions.
+Some of these configuration options are functions.

 #### applicationId: